 Child trust funds were available for children born between September 2002 and January 2011.
 These accounts are now closed for new applications, but you can still make contributions to existing accounts.
 Up to £4,260 can be contributed each year and the money belongs to the child, but they won't be able to access it until they are 18.

 Child Trust Funds have been replaced by Junior ISAs.
 There are two types of Junior ISA available – a cash ISA or a stocks and shares ISA.
 You can save into one or both types of Junior ISA.
-Like Child Trust Funds, up to £4,260 can be paid into a Junior ISA each year.
+Up to £4,368 can be paid into a Junior ISA each year.

 You can now convert Child Trust Funds into Junior ISAs, in order to take advantage of more innovative and competitive products that are now available.